bobediako/psc2025/worksheet/su7_worksheet.md

-# ProLUG Security Engineering
+## ProLUG Security Engineering

-## Unit 7 Worksheet
+# Unit 7 Worksheet

-*Instructions
+*Instructions*
-Fill out this sheet as you progress through the lab and discussions.
+*Fill out this sheet as you progress through the lab and discussions.
 Hold your worksheets until the end to turn them in as a final submission packet.*

+---

 ## Discussion Questions: